What is a "Statute of Limitations"?

 You do not want to delay until a date even near the statute of limitations to file your case.
 At our firm, we pursue cases quickly and do not want to wait anywhere near the statute of limitations.
 One reason is because you may discover new facts or information after the case is filed.
 If there's a change that you need to make, maybe you need to file an amended pleading or to add a new party or claim, you may be barred from doing so if the statute of limitations has expired after the case is on file.
 So your case may be filed, and you may have a valid claim, but if you discover new facts showing somebody else is at fault, the statute of limitations can still bar you from asserting a new claim against that new party.

-This is just another reason why you should not wait to talk to an experienced personal injury attorney who can make sure to get your case on file as soon as possible.
-You should also get a free consultation with an attorney as soon as possible.
+This is just another reason why you should not wait to talk to our experienced personal injury attorney who can make sure to get your case on file as soon as possible.
+You should also get a free consultation with our attorney as soon as possible.

 Call Our Kansas City Personal Injury Law Firm